tuthon/flexmysqlbackup/README.md

 Contributions in the form of Pull Requests, bug reports, or feature suggestions are welcome.
 Please open an Issue on GitHub to discuss larger changes beforehand.

 License
-This project is licensed under the MIT License. <!-- Ensure you have a LICENSE file in the repository -->
+This project is licensed under the MIT License.

 Author
 Dimitar Todorov - Initial work - tuthon@gmail.com